risk-first/website/docs/practices/External-Relations/Outsourcing.md

      reason: "May introduce communication challenges with external teams."
    - tag: Security Risk
      reason: "Potential risks related to data security and confidentiality."
+   - tag: Market Risk
+     reason: "Increasing the size of the supply chain introduces risks that the state of that supply chain changes with the market."
   related:
    - ../Planning-and-Management/Contract
    - ../Communication-and-Collaboration/Stakeholder-Management